Courses Available Online, Virtually and Classroom

 Each performs a different function and should be used only in the intended situations for which it was built

-Now that you have decided on the right ladder for the task at hand.
-You will want to run through the safety checklist below to ensure the ladder is still fit for purpose and you’re using it in the correct manner.
-We have also converted this into a FREE poster below for you to remind yourself of the necessary pre-use checks when needed!
+Now that you have decided on the right ladder for the task at hand, you will want to run through the safety checklist below to ensure the ladder is still fit for purpose and you’re using it in the correct manner.
+We have also converted this checklist into a FREE poster below for you to remind employees of the necessary pre-use checks when needed.

 Before using any ladder, you should have access to user instructions from the manufacturer in case you need them to refer back to.
-Before using the ladder conduct some checks to spot any visible defects to make sure it is safe.
+Always conduct a ladder safety check to spot any visible defects before use.

 Pre-Use Checklist

 The person using the ladder should carry out a pre-use check at the beginning of the day and after something has changed.
-An example of this is when a ladder has been dropped or moved from a dirty area to a clean area.
+For example, if the ladder has been dropped or moved from a dirty area to a clean area.

 • Stiles: The rails running up both sides of the steps.
 Make sure they are not bent or damaged, as the ladder could buckle or collapse.